Rani Durgavati History – Information in English

 She was a Valiant Queen

-Her characters stands out up to date.
-She known for her fearless nature. decisive leader with unmatched administrative skills.
-She refused to surrender to her enemy fought to her last breath.
+Her characters stand out up to date.
+She is known for her fearless nature, decisive leadership and unmatched administrative skills.
+She refused to surrender to her enemy and fought to her last breath.

 She focused on developing the kingdom

-Queen created several lakes in her kingdom and worked hard to improve the lives of her citizens, just like her ancestors did.
+The Queen built several lakes in her kingdom and dedicated herself to enhancing the lives of her citizens, following in her ancestors’ footsteps.

 She expressed her respect for the students and offered to fund them.
 She also promoted some distinguished Muslims to high positions in her government, and this made her a great secularist.